thadryanjs/install-arch-on-vm/InstallVM.md

 Enter the name you want and exit ```nano```.

 ![](http://pythoninthewyld.com/wp-content/uploads/2020/03/install_26.png)

-Now we need to setup the network inside chroot so we can install the bootloaded (up until now, we've been getting sweet internet goodness from the host machine, but we're hidden away in ```chroot``` at the moment).
+Now we need to setup the network inside chroot so we can install the bootloader (up until now, we've been getting sweet internet goodness from the host machine, but we're hidden away in ```chroot``` at the moment).
 We will install a network manager to enable this. *This is a divergence from previous tutorials as well*.
 Run the following command and hit enter to accept the install.

     pacman -S dhcpcd